Conditionality: Ex-ante vs. ex-post

 Much debate in types of conditionality centers around ex-ante versus ex-post conditionality.
 In ex-post conditionality, the country receiving aid agrees to conditions set by the donor or lender that they will carry out after they receive the aid.
 Later follow-ups determine whether they might receive more aid.
+If conditions are not met or other political differences between the donor and recipient materialize, aid may be suspended.

 Ex-ante conditionality requires a country to meet certain conditions and prove it can maintain them before it will receive any aid.

 Traditionally, the IMF lends funds based on ex-post criteria, which might induce moral hazard behavior by the borrowing country.
 The moral hazard problem appears when a government behaves in a risky manner in the anticipation that it can turn to the IMF in the case of a crisis.
 Institutional reforms of the International Monetary Fund, such as the Flexible Credit Line (FCL) in 1999, attempt to reduce moral hazard by relying more on pre-set qualification criteria (i.e. ex-ante).